nabarun6/Mycodes/README.md

-This repository is independently maintained by Mr. Nabarun Samaddar.
+This repository is created and maintained by Mr. Nabarun Samaddar.